Acupuncture St Lucia

 Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |

-Practises Holistically – Treats the area affected as well as the wider system that governs that area.
-Based on a system over 2000 years old. | Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release. |
+A holistic treatment – This treatment ensures that the affected area and the entire system are given the same attention.
+Based on a system that dates back over 2000 years ago. | Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release. |

 Required continuing professional development for registration | No continuing professional development required. |